 Search Menu

-Cats vs. Dogs: Nutrition
+Cat vs. Dog Nutrition

 Cats and dogs have different dietary requirements.
 Cats are obligate carnivores, which means that cats must eat meat.
 It’s a biological necessity.
 Dogs, contrary to some beliefs, are omnivores, which means they eat meat and vegetables, so they need a more varied diet than just meat alone to meet their nutritional requirements.

 Cat food is much higher in meat-based protein than dog food.
 This might be why cat food is so appealing to dogs, since the meat smell and flavor are so strong.
 However, just because dogs crave it doesn’t mean they should eat it.
+Unless your veterinarian recommends otherwise, the best food for your dog is dog food, not cat food.

 Complications of Feeding Cat Food to Dogs

 Dogs can certainly survive on cat food in a tough spot, but the nutrient imbalance can lead to gastrointestinal upset, obesity, and pancreatitis.
 Pancreatitis requires immediate veterinary care.
 Symptoms include abdominal pain and a hunched back, lethargy and weakness, appetite loss, vomiting and diarrhea, a distended abdomen, and fever.
-Even if your dog eats cat food and suffers no obvious ill effects, the high protein levels can be hard on his liver and kidney.
+Even if your dog eats cat food and suffers no obvious ill effects, the high protein levels can be hard on their liver and kidney.

 My Dog Ate Cat Food – What Do I Do?